onflow/kitty-items/api/README.md

 # Kitty Items API

-This folder contains a RESTful API built with [express](https://expressjs.com/) that sends transactions to Flow using the [Flow JS SDK](https://github.com/onflow/flow-js-sdk/).
+The Kitty Items API is a RESTful API built with [express](https://expressjs.com/) that sends transactions to Flow using the [Flow JS SDK](https://github.com/onflow/flow-js-sdk/).

 ## Getting started